 This time, we only paid Jan Zizka, the famous Hussite leader and founder of Tábor, a visit.

-We met this guy who made some sort of Italian sandwiches on the terrace of one of the restaurants at the square – and tried one of course –
+We met this guy who made some sort of Italian sandwiches on the terrace of one of the restaurants at the square.
+Very yummy!

 And then it was time for the fabulous “Museum of Chocolate and Marzipan”!